Magica-Chen/Web-SNA/README.md

 There are 5 Weeks notes:
  * Week 0 -- Python fundamental, including some exercises (extremely useful for the ones who are not confident with Python programming)
- * Week 1 -- Web scraping and analytics
+ * Week 1 -- Web and Web Analytics
- * Week 2 -- Search engines and traffic prediction
+ * Week 2 -- Search Engines and Web Graph
- * Week 3 -- Social network analysis I
+ * Week 3 -- Social Network Analysis
  * Week 4 -- Unsupervised techniques

 From Week 1 to Week 4, Assessment Preparation Challenges: weekly optional challenges (included in coding notebook).